 Exhibitions/Events – There will be many exhibitions/events that will be happening throughout the year.
 Speak to your local Chamber of Commerce to see if they may know of anything, meet the buyer events are also good to attend.
 LinkedIn is also a good resource for finding out about them too.
 If you don’t have the budget to exhibit then go along as a visitor and again remember to take business cards with you.
-If you are start-up business, NWES offer great courses for you to attend and again this is a good way to meet new businesses that are potentially in the same position as you so share your ideas with each other.

 Workshops – If you are an expert in a particular area and you think your customers could benefit from some training then set up a workshop for people to come along to.
 For a small fee, you could pass on your expertise to other businesses in need of your help.